jhalterman/sarge/README.md

 ## Introduction

 Sarge is supervision for your objects.
 When failures occur, sarge whips your objects into for you by performing retries, state resets, and failure escalation.

-Sarge allows you to build supervision trees that can handle failures separate from traditional try/catch logic, where failures can be escalated up the tree as necessary.
-The concept was adapted from [Erlang OTP's](http://www.erlang.org/doc/design_principles/des_princ.html) supervision trees.

 ## Example